-(In 2024 Fees thousands) (In 2023 Fees thousands) Description Audit Fees \$ 32,104 \$ 31,789 Includes fees associated with the annual audit and the audit of internal control over financial reporting, comfort letters issued in 2024, the reviews of the Company's Quarterly Reports on Form 10-Q, and statutory audits required internationally.
+2024 Fees - 1 2023 Fees (In t housands) (In t housands) Description Audit Fees \$ 32,104 \$ 31,789 Includes fees associated with the annual audit and the audit of internal control over financial reporting, comfort letters issued in 2024, the reviews of the Company's Quarterly Reports on Form 10-Q, and statutory audits required internationally.
 Audit-Related Fees 5,078 3,514 Fees for services that are reasonably related to the performance of the audit or review of financial statements and are not included in "Audit Fees."
 These services principally include due diligence in connection with acquisitions, audits of certain employee benefit plans' financial statements, consultation on accounting and internal control matters, information systems audits and other attest services.
 Tax Fees 8,224 7,637 Fees for tax services, including tax compliance, tax advice and tax planning.
 All Other Fees 162 432 Fees for services that are not included in the above categories and primarily include benchmarking services.
 TOTAL \$ 45,568 \$ 43,372